-What Happens If You Don’t Rotate Your Tires?
-The Consequences
+This Is What Happens When You Don’t Rotate Your Tires—And It Isn’t Pretty

 Your car tires are one of the most important parts of your vehicle.
 They keep you safe on the road, ensure smooth driving, and affect fuel efficiency.
 But many drivers overlook a simple yet crucial step in tire care: tire rotation.
 Skipping this maintenance can cause uneven wear, reduce tire life, and even lead to safety issues.